xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 ## From objectivity to subjectivity -- The bayesian connection

+One other theme in Wright's rebuttal may hint at another reason for the resistance of statisticians to causality.
+He repeatedly states that he did not want path analysis to become "stereotyped."
+According to Wright, "The unstereotyped approach of path analysis differs profoundly from the stereotyped modes of description designed to avoid any departures from complete objectivity."

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes